 When you use Makerble, your data is stored on servers housed in secure data centres located in London, England.

-The data is stored in AWS S3 buckets.
+The data is encrypted at REST and stored in AWS S3 buckets.

 4. DATA RIGHTS

 Under the GDPR, people have rights related to the data you store about them.
 Among those rights are the right to request that you delete all data you store about them, show them the data you store about and move the data that you store about them to another organisation.